dmillett/clash/README.md

 ## Features & Benefits
 1. Quickly load small-large log or text file into an object structure
-    * See clash.interact/atomic-list-from-file
-    * See clash.interact/atomic-map-from-file
-    * See clash.text_tools/regex-group-into-map
-    * Tested with 100 MB file with over 400,000+ complex object structures
 2. Very fast, condition based, result counts and retrievals
-    * See clash.interact/count_with_conditions
-    * See clash..interact/collect_with_conditions
-    * Millisecond and subsecond results for nested queries on 400,000+ objects
-3. Quickly build and analyze data withing Clojure REPL
+3. Quickly build and analyze text data withing Clojure REPL
     * Existing log/text file data for patterns and ML
     * Experiment and identify optimal data queries for larger scale Hadoop style analysis
     * Determine initial trends

-### exceptional performance (real world)
 I am using this library as the basis of a more comprehensive library at Orbitz (my day job), to chew on (pun intended), complex data structures dumped in log files.
 * Log files with 40,000 - 500,000 entries